 Vermont then contacted system dynamics practitioners at the Rockefeller College to see if they knew of work on Medicaid in the system dynamics literature.
-Fresh from the foster care work, we were interested in trying again to engage a large group in the modeling process, so a series of group model building workshops were set up as a part of a project to model the Medicaid cost problem.
+Fresh from the foster care work, we were interested in trying again to engage a large group in the modeling process, so a series of group model-building workshops were set up as part of a project to model the Medicaid cost problem.
+The Vermont energy modeler became the gatekeeper on this project and indeed by his activities helped to reveal the importance and dimensions of this role in group model building.

 The Medicaid problem is a significant one and had high visibility in the Vermont Agency of Human Services, so there were a number of groups of players who needed to be involved.
-Our Vermont contact identified
+Our Vermont contact identified the following:

-Stake holders: Agency and department heads with significant responsibility for Medicaid program or financial management in the state, members of the Governor's staff, and an invited outsider from the National Governor's Association;

-Experts: a group of people within the Vermont Agency of Human Services (including some stake holders) who are most knowledgeable about the Medicaid system in Vermont, together with some members of key health care policy groups outside AHS;

-The Core Modeling Group: a small group of people who would directly support the model building efforts with data and analyses and who could be expected to carry on the simulation work after the initial group work was completed.
+- Stakeholders.
+Agency and department heads with significant responsibility for the Medicaid program or financial management in the state, members of the Governor's staff, and an invited outsider from the National Governors' Association. - Experts.
+A group of people within the Vermont Agency of Human Services (including some stakeholders) who are most knowledgeable about the Medicaid system in Vermont, together with some members of key health care policy groups outside the agency. - The core modeling group.
+A small group of people who would directly support the model-building efforts with data and analyses and who could be expected to carry on the simulation work after the initial group work was completed.